 Compiled by Jerome F. Weber

-Twenty-three of the Masses have been recorded complete, but only four have been recorded more than twice (Du Fay, Ockeghem, two by Josquin des Prez).
-The recordings are arranged chronolog-ically, citing conductor, ensemble and date of recording if known.
-Following is the issued format (78, 45, LP, MC, CD, SACD), the label and the issue number(s).
+Twenty-three of the Masses have been recorded complete, but only six have been recorded more than twice (Du Fay, Ockeghem, two by Josquin des Prez, La Rue, and one by Palestrina).
+The recordings of each work are arranged chronologically, citing conductor, ensemble, and date of recording if known.
+Following is the issued format (78, 45, 33, LP, LP quad, MC, CD, SACD, DVD), the label, the issue number(s) and an album title.

 p.
 2, 1450s- ; p.
 7, 1480s- ; p.
 11, 1520s- ; p.
 12, 1550s- ; p.
 13, 1600s- ; p.
 14, appendix